collective/Products.FacultyStaffDirectory/README.rst

 3. Restart Zope (typically 'bin/instance restart').

-4. Install the FacultyStaffDirectory product using portal_quickinstaller or the Plone Add/Remove Products tool under Site Setup.
+4. Install the FacultyStaffDirectory product using the Plone Add-ons panel under Site Setup.
 The necessary dependencies will install themselves automatically.
 (Membrane remains in the 'available' column, but is in fact installed.)